 In recent years, David’s practice has been concentrated in general commercial litigation, trust and estate litigation, employment-related disputes, insurance and healthcare disputes, and public advocacy and constitutional litigation.
-David has been retained by numerous other attorneys in professional practice matters, and has been engaged as an expert witness in multiple attorneys’ fee matters.
+David has been retained by numerous other attorneys and area law firms in professional practice matters, and has been engaged as an expert witness in multiple attorneys’ fee matters.
 David has consistently been included in recent editions of The Best Lawyers in America and Kentucky Super Lawyers.

 David received his undergraduate degree from Harvard College (A.B., magna cum laude, 1978), and his law school degree from the University of Michigan Law School (J.D., 1982).

-David is admitted to the Kentucky bar (1982), and is admitted to practice before the U.S. Supreme Court, the U.S. Court of Appeals for the Sixth and Seventh Circuits, and the U.S. District Courts for the Eastern and Western Districts of Kentucky and the Southern District of Indiana.
+David is admitted to the Kentucky bar (1982), and is admitted to practice before the U.S. Supreme Court, the U.S. Courts of Appeals for the Sixth and Seventh Circuits, and the U.S. District Courts for the Eastern and Western Districts of Kentucky and the Southern District of Indiana.